© Juice Flair/Shutterstock.com

 The accounts receivable department of a retail chain started to get complaints from its customers about overbilling.
 Fortunately, the manager of the department had participated in the company’s Lean Six Sigma training and had been using a control chart for errors.

 Upon closer review, she noticed that errors seemed to occur more on Fridays than the rest of the week.
-In fact, the chart showed that almost every Friday, the data points were outside the upper control limit.
+The chart showed that almost every Friday, the data points were outside the upper control limit.
 She was concerned that nobody was identifying that as a signal of special cause.

-Signals of special cause variation require you to search for and identify the assignable cause.
+Signals of special cause variation require you to search for and identify the cause.

 If you’ve identified the assignable cause, document everything.
 If this cause happens again in the future, people will have some background to act quickly and eliminate/incorporate any actions.